Search term is required Close Search

 In 2018, AANP's executive leadership supported the AANP International Committee’s efforts in developing an International APN Ambassadors Program.
 APNs from middle- and low-income countries were encouraged to apply to be considered for a scholarship to attend a national AANP conference.
 The inaugural program was a great success with more than 40 applications.
 Four international APNs were selected and attended the 2018 AANP National Conference on a full scholarship.
 Since then, ambassadors have been selected annually.

-These ambassadors will also be invited to participate in the International SIG.
-Their participation in this SIG will be invaluable in helping us all to expand our vision and expertise in providing care to our global village.
-Join us in this exciting SIG!
+These ambassadors will also be invited to participate in the International Community.
+Their participation in this community will be invaluable in helping us all to expand our vision and expertise in providing care to our global village.
+Join us in this exciting community!

 Wakako Eklund, DNP, APRN, NNP-BC, FAANP